LLNL/STKAddressConverter/README.md

     D: Drive #

-Even though ACSLS and StorageTek libraries work hand-in-hand, their drive addressing and indentification schemes differ and are incompatible.
+Even though ACSLS and StorageTek libraries work hand-in-hand, their drive addressing and indentification schemes differ.
 For example, a drive known by ACSLS as:

     1,4,1,4